newrelic/dropwizard-metrics-newrelic/README.md

 ## Dropwizard Integration

-If you are using the actual Dropwizard REST framework, you can get a reference to the `MetricRegistry` in order to register you reporter.
-It might like something like this:
+If you are using the actual Dropwizard REST framework, you can get a reference to the `MetricRegistry` from the Dropwizard `Environment` in order to register your reporter.
+It might look something like this:

 ```$java